-- o Validation and Support - Must be able to provide 24/7/365 validation and support for the Subscribers. - Must be able to provide support in multiple languages in written and/or verbal form. - The 6 United Nation official languages which is the current standard for the ICANN community should be supported. - Must be able to handle global scale certificate enrollments in a reasonable amount of time.
-The RDS AA must have the capability to process at least 100,000 verification annum. at the level that is equivalent to the CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates (CABF BR)59. - o The validation system must be flexible and scalable enough to handle large influx of validation requests. - o Third-party Audits - o Must be able to undergo independent third-party audits that will qualify the RDS AA to operate as a CA. - The third-party audit must take place at least annually at the cost of the RDS AA. - Must be able to comply with the CABF BR. - o Revocation Mechanism - Must be able to authenticate a revocation request 24/7/365 and revoke the certificate in question immediately (TBD) once the request is authenticated. - o High Availability - All critical RDS AA information systems must be operated with a 99.9% or higher up time.
+- o Must be able to provide 24/7/365 validation and support for the Subscribers. - Must be able to provide support in multiple languages in written and/or verbal form. - The 6 United Nation official languages which is the current standard for the ICANN community should be supported. - Must be able to handle global scale certificate enrollments in a reasonable amount of time.
+The RDS AA must have the capability to process at least 100,000 verification annum. at the level that is equivalent to the CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates (CABF BR)54. - The validation system must be flexible and scalable enough to handle large influx of validation requests.

+Third-party Audits

+- Must be able to undergo independent third-party audits that will qualify the RDS AA to operate as a CA. - o The third-party audit must take place at least annually at the cost of the RDS AA. - Must be able to comply with the CABF BR.